PerisD/SynHybrids/index.md

 In this Github page you will find all raw data used to generate Figures and Tables in the paper.

-## Figure 2
+## Average plots

-The compressed file winAvgDepth
+The compressed file [winAvgDepth](https://github.com/PerisD/SynHybrids/blob/master/sppIDer/winAvgDepth.rar "winAvgDepth") contains the individual files of the coverage values for each hybrid used to generate Figure 4A, 4B, and 6B

 ```markdown
 Syntax highlighted code block